 TS 38.101-5 [11] is a Single-RAT specification for satellite NR UE, covering RF characteristics and minimum performance requirements.
 Conformance to the TS 38.101-5 [11] is demonstrated by fulfilling the test requirements specified in the present document.

 The Minimum Requirements given in TS 38.101-5 [11] makes no allowance for measurement uncertainty (MU).
 The present document defines test tolerances (TT).
 These test tolerances are individually calculated for each test.
-The test tolerances are used to relax the minimum requirements in this specification to create test requirements.
+The test tolerances are used to relax the minimum requirements in TS 38.101-5 [11] to create test requirements.
 For some requirements, including regulatory requirements, the test tolerance is set to zero.

 The measurement results returned by the test system are compared - without any modification - against the test requirements as defined by the various levels of "shared risk" principle as described below.